TSltd/phase_router_rs/ReadMe.md

 cargo bench
 ```

 The benchmarks compare **Phase Router vs uniform hash routing** across sizes (N=64–4096) and fan-out values (k=1–16).

+Hash routing is faster, but Phase Router uses additional compute to align load with capacity.

+At small batch sizes the overhead is modest (~1–3×), while at large scale it grows — but this cost is typically outweighed by reduced dropped work in capacity-constrained systems.

-Hash routing is ~40× faster in raw throughput, but Phase Router's capacity-aware load distribution avoids token drops — see the [MoE comparison](#-mixture-of-experts-moe-routing) for quality results.
+See the [MoE comparison](#-mixture-of-experts-moe-routing) for quality results.

 Run the full MoE capacity-constrained benchmark: